epinio/docs/docs/tutorials/single-dev-workflow.md

 [x] Logs in as epinio user
 [x] Writes code
 [x] Pushes
-[] Repeats while using logging, port-forwarding, and tracing to debug When happy,
+[x] Repeats while using logging, port-forwarding, and tracing to debug When happy,
 [] Exports application chart and commits/pushes to git [] Exports container and pushes to registry
-[] Then, Fleet or other CD application takes and deploys using exported helm and container1 -->
+-->

 ## Introduction